yyc1217/TheService/README.md

 ### Usage

 1. modify ``src/resources/github.properties``, add **client_id** and **client_secret**.
+2. modify ``src/resources/application.properties``, replace **target.url** for your target system.
-2. modify ``src/resources/repos.txt``, add repositories that your want to monitor, it's a pair of github username and github repository name split by comma at each line, for example
+3. modify ``src/resources/repos.txt``, add repositories that your want to monitor, it's a pair of github username and github repository name split by comma at each line, for example
 ```
 username1,repository1
 username2,repository2